 – to encourage visitors to engage with the protected area in an educational-recreational way,

 – and to regulate local social and economic activities so as to respect the environmental conservation needs of the area.

-Pian di Spagna and Lago di Mezzola Nature Reserve has a variety of habitats: lakes, rivers, streams, canals, ditches, ponds and pools, urban areas, cultivated lands (permanent pastures, corn), not very cultivated areas (fen formations), canebrake areas, a few woodlands, tree rows, hedges, and uncultivated lands.
+Pian di Spagna and Lago di Mezzola Nature Reserve have a variety of habitats: lakes, rivers, streams, canals, ditches, ponds and pools, urban areas, cultivated lands (permanent pastures, corn), not very cultivated areas (fen formations), canebrake areas, a few woodlands, tree rows, hedges, and uncultivated lands.

-In each of these habitats it is possible to observe very different bird species.
+In each of these habitats, it is possible to observe very different bird species.

-Here just some example but please click here to read the complete list .
+Here just some example but please click here to read the complete list.

 Around the lakes and along the rivers, it is generally possible to observe various species of diving ducks or dabbling ducks, Swans, Rails, a few rare sea ducks, Grebes, Divers, Cormorants, Mergansers, Seagulls, Black Terns and Coots.